Search

 Amazon's target audience is:

-• People still thinking.
-Shoppers are looking at products but haven't bought them yet.
+• People who are still thinking – shoppers looking at products (or competitor products) but haven’t bought yet.

-• Off-Amazon users.
-People visiting other websites or apps who've used Amazon before.
+• Off-Amazon users – people visiting other websites or apps who’ve used Amazon before (reached via unified Display Ads).

-• Viewers & listeners.
-People using Twitch, Fire TV, Alexa, or Amazon Music.
+• Viewers & listeners – people using Prime Video (including shoppable interactive ads), Twitch, Fire TV, Alexa, or Amazon Music.

-• Lookalike audiences.
-People who act like your current customers.
+• Lookalike audiences – users who act like your current customers based on AI behavioral modeling.

 Amazon uses shopping and browsing data to show the right ads to the right people.